Restructuring and insolvency in the United States: overview

 Directors and officers

 A general partner is liable for the debts of a partnership, subject to applicable state law.
-In Chapter 7 proceedings, the trustee has a claim against a general partner if both of the following apply:
+In Chapter 7 proceedings, the trustee has a claim against a general partner if:

 There is insufficient estate property to pay all allowed claims against the partnership in full.